-Stock up on the s’mores ingredients and flashlights: We’re heading into camping season!
+Stock up on the s’mores ingredients and flashlights: Camping season is here!
 There is a lot of rugged wilderness and great scenery in the upper Midwest—which means plenty of room for your kids to roam and explore nature.
-Whether you’re looking for an adventure in the great outdoors, a jam packed schedule or a night of luxury, these camping locales can’t be beat.
-Read on. . . there’s something for every family only a short drive away.
+Whether you’re looking for an adventure in the great outdoors, a jam-packed schedule or a night of luxury, these camping locales can’t be beaten.
+Read on. . . there’s something for every family only a short and painless drive away.

 Yogi Bear’s Jellystone Park